Composite kitchen worktops vs Laminate & Wood – Why is quartz the better option?

 Modification of your worktops: Now or later

-As mentioned earlier, the customer can choose how his countertops will look like, and adding different varieties of edges isn’t the only option that could customise your worktop.
+As mentioned earlier, the customer can choose how his countertops will look, and adding different varieties of edges isn’t the only option that could customise your worktop.
 Draining grooves, drainage area and lastly the tap holes are also a choice.
 These customisations also depend upon the customer’s choice.
 However it is important to remember that they also add extra features to your worktop that makes it stand out even more, thus presenting itself extremely well once finished, fitted and installed.

 Therefore this is another difference between laminates and stone worktops.
 This option isn’t possible for composite worktops, and the customer is stuck with only one ultimate choice of a sink, the over mounted sink.
 Whereas if a resistant stone worktop includes the entire drainage area and grooves then under mounted sinks are also considered, being much nicer, and providing the worktop an ultimate focus when inside the kitchen.

 To conclude . . .

 Consequently it is clear that when it comes to choosing a worktop, granite or quartz would be your wisest choice.
 You may ask yourself if it’s worth the money, and trust me, it is.
 Stone worktops will satisfy you for your entire life, unlike laminate worktops.
 It is guaranteed that stone worktops have the durability that significantly is lacked within the laminates, and yes, the money that is spent on stone countertops is always worth it, especially seen as you will save yourself the unnecessary replacement of a laminate worktop after a few years of possessing it.